Tree formulas, mean first passage times and Kemeny's constant of a Markov chain

 For $|S|=3$ states $\{0,1,2\}$

 \quad It was first observed by Kemeny and Snell \cite[Corollary $4.3.6$]{KemenySnell} that the quantity

 is a constant, not depending on $i$.
 This constant associated with an irreducible Markov chain is known as {\em Kemeny's constant}.
 Since its discovery, a number of interpretations have been provided.
-For example, Levene and Loizou \cite{LL} interpreted Kemeny's constant as the expected number of links that a surfer on the World-Wide-Web needs to follow before reaching his destination.
+For example, Levene and Loizou \cite{LL} interpreted Kemeny's constant as the expected distance between two typical vertices in a weighted directed graph.
 Lovasz and Winkler \cite{LW} rediscovered this result in their {\em random target lemma}, which was further developed in Aldous and Fill \cite[Chapter $2$]{AldousFill}.